 7. Update Software

 Keep both Zwift and Garmin Connect apps updated.
+Check for app updates in the App Store/Play Store and restart your device after updating.

 8. Check Date And Time Settings

-- On your computer or device, open Date & Time settings.
+On your computer or device, open Date & Time settings.
+Ensure it is set to Automatic or correct manually.
+Wrong dates can cause file errors and prevent upload.

-9. Reauthorize Zwift-garmin Connection
+9. Reauthorize Zwift-Garmin Connection

 10. Contact Support